begmuhommet/low-ops-docs/docs/application/source.md

 # Source Management

-This document provides instructions on how to access and use the "Source" tab, including connecting with Mendix Studio Pro and using Gitea.
+This document provides instructions on how to access and use the "Source" tab, including instructions on how to connect private projects in Version Control System (Gitea) using Mendix Studio Pro.

 ## Accessing the Source Tab